• Recipes

 Frying Chopped Bacon in the Pan

-Now I add the chopped onion, season it with half a teaspoon of sea salt and half a teaspoon of freshly ground black pepper and sauté for about a minute.
-Add the chopped bell pepper and mix it with a wooden spoon.
+Add the chopped onion to the pot.
+Season immediately with half a teaspoon of sea salt and half a teaspoon of freshly ground black pepper.
+Sauté the onion for about a minute until it begins to soften.
+Next, stir in the diced red bell pepper and mix well with a wooden spoon.

 Frying Chopped Bacon, Onion and Pepper in the Pan

-Because onions and peppers boil later than mushrooms, I will add about 50 ml (0.2 cups) of water, put the lid on and pre-boil them over medium heat for about five minutes.
+Since onions and peppers take longer to soften than mushrooms, it's time to pre-tenderize them.
+Add about 50 ml (0.2 cups) of water to the pot, cover it with a lid, and let the vegetables simmer gently over medium heat for approximately five minutes.

 Braising Chopped Bacon, Onion and Pepper in the Pan